bahmoudd/bahmoudd.github.io/content/arch-install-guide/booting_into_the_live_iso.md

 localectl list-keymaps
 ```

-To search for a keymap, use the following command, replacing `{search_term}` with the code for your language, country, or layout:
+To search for a keymap, use the following command, replacing `<search_term>` with the code for your language, country, or layout:
 ```
-localectl list-keymaps | grep -i {search_term}
+localectl list-keymaps | grep -i <search_term>
 ```

 Once you've found a keymap that matches your physical keyboard's layout, run the below command.

 ```
-loadkeys [keymap]
+loadkeys <keymap>
 ```